 Final sum | 58 | 444 |

 Let’s think about these numbers for a minute.
 The creating ones/range steps don’t involve heavy computational work.
 However, they take almost the same amount of time as the “tougher” steps, such as squaring and dividing.
 Surprisingly, the sum over the final array is the fastest step!
 This suggests that the bottleneck here is not the CPU, but memory access.
-Let’s see how performance scales, ranging $N$ from $10^7$ to $10^9$.
+Let’s see how performance scales, ranging from to .

 In this plot, the edge of the topmost line represents the total time taken, and the space in between consecutive lines represents the time for each step.